danielealbano/cachegrand/docs/architecture/fast-fixed-memory-allocator.md

 } ffma_slice_t;
 ```

-A slab slice is a hugepage, the data of the structure is contained at the very beginning of it.
+A slab slice is a basically an aligned region of memory, the data of the structure is contained at the very beginning of
+it.

-A union is used to reduce memory waste, double_linked_list_item_t has a `data` field that would be wasted in this case
+A union is used to reduce memory waste, double_linked_list_item_t has a `data` field that would be wasted, in this case
-because the pointer to the `double_linked_list_item` can be cast back to `ffma_slice_t`.
+the pointer to the `double_linked_list_item` can be cast back to `ffma_slice_t`.

-The field `page_addr` points to the beginning of the slice and although it's a duplication, because
+The field `page_addr` points to the beginning of the slice and although it's a duplication,
 `double_linked_list_item` it's the beginning of the slice itself, there is currently enough space for it and to improve
 the code readability it's better to have it.
 This field is mostly used in the pointer math used to calculate the slot /
 object memory address in `ffma_mem_free`.